MileHacker Logo

 Local SIM Cards

 Germany’s major mobile providers include Telekom, Vodafone, and O2.
-Prepaid YOU can get sim cards at provider stores, electronics stores, and some supermarkets.
+Prepaid SIM cards are available at provider stores, electronics stores, and some supermarkets.

 Purchase & Activation